KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Experimental Setup

 \cparagraph{Loki}~\cite{singhania2024loki}: It is a sparse attention method originally designed to accelerate attention computation.
 We modify its core approximate attention formulation to function as a predictor for identifying critical KV entries, and embed it into our modified version of InfiniGen with disk-offloading support, where the core prediction components are replaced.

 \cparagraph{vLLM}~\cite{kwon2023efficient}: This industry-grade LM serving system stores the full KV cache in memory by default.
 We use vLLM to \emph{approximate the throughput upper bound}, measuring how closely an offloading strategy approaches the ideal case without disk overhead.
-All remaining device memory - after storing model weights and allocating workspace - is dedicated to the KV cache (31~GiB for LLaMA3-8B).
+All remaining device memory - after storing model weights and allocating workspace - is dedicated to the KV cache.
 We tune vLLM parameters and report the best throughput achieved.